Best Vegetables for Vertical Trellises (High-Yield Crops for Small Spaces)

 Heavier crops require reinforced trellis support.

 Heavier crops like squash and melons require strong trellises and soft fabric slings to support fruit weight.
+These are not the most beginner-friendly vertical crops, but they can work well if the structure is rigid and well-anchored.

 If you're working with limited space, vertical growing is one of the highest-return upgrades you can make.